dallmeyer/OG-OrbHunt/README_JAK2.md

 There are now XXXX orbs in total spread across every level - and I mean *every* level - in the game.

-Normally in Jak II, there are certain levels or areas that you can only reach at specific points in the storyline, and cannot revisit during post-game.
-Vanilla OpenGOAL fixes some of these that softlock you out of Orbs, like the Metalhead Nest.
-I've built on top of that to guarantee you can get both in and out of every level, which means more Orb hiding spots :)

 ## Gameplay
+- Normally in Jak II, there are certain levels or areas that you can only reach at specific points in the storyline, and cannot revisit during post-game
+  - Vanilla OpenGOAL fixes some of these that softlock you out of Orbs, like the Metalhead Nest
+  - I've built on top of that to guarantee you can get both in and out of every level, which means more Orb hiding spots :)
-I've modified a handful of conditions throughout the game for loading levels and opening airlocks, added some new actors, and taken a few other creative liberties in changing gameplay mechanics that will allow you to travel to levels or parts of levels that would otherwise be inaccessible. (hint: try Dark Bomb on stuff)
+- I've modified a handful of conditions throughout the game for loading levels and opening airlocks, added some new actors, and taken a few other creative liberties in changing gameplay mechanics that will allow you to travel to levels or parts of levels that would otherwise be inaccessible. (hint: try Dark Bomb on stuff)

-Many level loading conditions depend on your storyline progression, and so to keep my modifications simpler, **the game starts in a sort of NG+ mode**.
-Your active mission will be to break into the Metalhead Nest and defeat the final boss - this means you'll have the JET-board, all the guns, and all the Dark Jak powers from the start.
+- Many level-loading conditions depend on your storyline progression, and so to keep my modifications simpler, **the game starts in a sort of NG+ mode**.
+  - Your active mission will be to break into the Metalhead Nest and defeat the final boss (though you won't be able to right away...)
+  - This means you'll have the JET-board, all the guns, and all the Dark Jak powers from the start

-There's also a minimap added to the L3 HUD for most levels - particularly useful with the ORB MAP ICONS option (see Difficulty Toggles below)
+- There's also a minimap added to the L3 HUD for most levels
+  - This is particularly useful with the ORB MAP ICONS option (see Difficulty Toggles below)

 ## Orbs